ericdammannjr/Eric-D-GLY6932-Final-Project/README.md

 ### Clone this Repository:

-Clone this repository on by entering the following command into your computer's terminal:
+Clone this repository by entering the following command into your computer's terminal:

 ```
 git clone https://github.com/ericdammannjr/Eric-D-GLY6932-Final-Project